myins/myins-backend/README.md

 Known issues:

-- Post deletion does not work if the post has comments or likes
 - Need some analytics for server to see which calls take the most time
 - Multiple notifications are added if you like / unlike a post multiple times, need to constrain them.
 - Delete old profile pictures when a new one is uploaded